Household Hazardous Waste Program

 Items that can be dropped off

 The HHW Program ONLY accepts domestic waste.
-There is a limit of 20kg or litres per material type.
+There is a limit of 20 kg or 20 L per material type.

 The following waste materials are covered under the HHW Program: